 You can also edit or remove grading criteria rows by hovering the mouse over the row heading and clicking the pencil icon (to edit) or trashcan icon (to remove)

-Having created the Blackboard Ultra assessment, click on the Assignment Settings cog.
+From the Gradebook click the Settings cog.

-Percentage-based rubrics
+Percentage-based Rubrics

 For percentage-based rubrics, the criteria total percentage must equal 100%.
 You may only use whole numbers.
 You may add rows set to 0% as long as your total percentage equals 100.

-Select Balance Criteria next to the message to auto-adjust the percentages so they equal 100 or, you can manually update the percentages as needed.
+*NOTE If the total of the percentages doesn’t equal 100%, a warning message appears at the bottom of the screen.Select Balance Criteria next to the message to auto-adjust the percentages so they equal 100 or, you can manually update the percentages as needed.

 The system calculates the points achieved based on the assessor’s choice of performance per criterion (the default criterion includes, Excellent @ 100%, Satisfactory @ 75%, unsatisfactory @ 50%, and poor @ 25%).
 These are the only 4 values that can be applied per criterion, unlike the percentage range rubric that will be looked at next.